Get the most out of your grub control

 - Early applications provide best results

-- In the above graph, 53% of superintendents make their grub/cutworm application late April/Early May.
-18% apply in early April while 14% apply in late May
+- In the above grub control graph, 53% of superintendents make their grub/cutworm application late April/Early May.
+18% apply in early April, while 14% apply in late May.

 - The wide application window gives superintendents the flexibility to apply when the timing is right for their course operations and can be timed with a pre-emergent herbicide, especially for high-maintenance roughs or highly visible areas.
 97% agreed that the wide application window of Acelepryn enables them to apply it when it works best for their course.1

 - One properly timed application of Acelepryn is all that is needed for season-long turf protection.

 - Favorable environmental profile

 - Acelepryn binds to soil particles and has low water solubility, which means its movement in the soil toward ground or surface water is limited.

 - Acelepryn is a non-neonicotinoid chemistry and has limited impact on beneficial insects and non-targeted insects, including bees.